 - Raccoons will cause a great amount of destruction, especially when startled.

 - Raccoons are a rabies vector species and their waste carries roundworm, Salmonella, and other diseases.

-Place traps in an area that raccoons frequent.
+Place traps in an area where raccoons frequent.
 Because you need to check a trap regularly, it needs to be placed in a somewhat accessible location.
 Raccoons have extremely dexterous front paws with five long, tapered fingers and long nails.
 Raccoons destroy everything they can get their hands on when trapped.

 Do not place a trap on the roof.
 A shingle roof will likely be destroyed, and unless the trap can be stabilized, it is not safe for a raccoon to be in a trap on a pitched roof.

 Avoid trapping in the attic.
 Raccoons can damage ductwork, insulation, stored items, drywall, electrical lines, water lines, etc.

 Be mindful when setting a trap on the ground.
 The trap needs to be secured and away from anything you do not want to be destroyed.
 The lawn underneath the trap and close-by flowers or shrubbery will likely be damaged if accessible.
 Place the trap on concrete or dirt if possible.
 If not, place the trap in a space that is invaluable and does not have any valuable surroundings within arm’s reach.

 Raccoon waste carries bacteria that you do not want to breathe in.
 You will need to wear proper PPE for the job.
 Respirators and animal handling gloves should always be used.

 After raccoon removal, sanitization is highly recommended to remove any bacteria associated with the animals’ waste.